GL-Li/summaries/vim-vscode/01_vim.md

 - `*abc` match by whole word `abc` at cursor
 - to replace selected `abc` with `ABC`, search for `abc` with `/abc`, press enter, then use `cwABC` to replace `abc` with `ABC`.
 Then press `<Esc>` to back to normal mode and `n` move to next `abc`  and press `.`, which represent last command `cwABC`.
 - `*` on a word to search for a word.
 Place cursor on a word and press `*`.
-- `#` on a word to search for it, but place the cursor at the last occurance.
+- `#` on a word to search for it, but place the cursor at the last occurrence.
 - `:%s/aaa/bbb/g` replace all `aaa` with `bbb` in the whole file. `%` represent the whole file.
 - `:%s/aaa/bbb/gc` confirm at each substituion.